 Support for the Genetic Counselor Services Act of 2019

 One of InformedDNA’s core tenets has always been to increase access to valuable genetic expertise, regardless of patient location.
-While InformedDNA has been able to do this by building the first national telehealth-based genetic counseling service, there continues to be a barrier to reaching a key population in need to genetics expertise: Medicare beneficiaries.
+While we have done this by building the first national telehealth-based genetic counseling service, there continues to be a barrier to reaching a key population in need to genetics expertise: Medicare beneficiaries.

 On June 12, 2019, the “Access to Genetic Counselors Act of 2019” (H.R.
 3235) bill was introduced to the U.S. House of Representatives.
 It would authorize the U.S. Centers for Medicare and Medicaid Services (CMS) to recognize certified genetic counselors (CGCs) as health care providers.
 This bill has bi-partisan sponsorship, sponsored by U.S. Rep. Dave Loebsack (D-Iowa) and U.S. Rep. Mike Kelly (R- Pennsylvania).